Paul Mampilly comes across as a trustworthy and legitimate investment guru, who helps people make money in the stock market.

-It just means I was unable to verify some of his backstory.
+It just means I was unable to verify some parts of his story.
 Which could be due to other reasons.
 Like for example, maybe some of these companies don’t want to endorse a competing news source (Banyan Hill) so they took some of the interviews down.
 Just a theory.

 In any case, Paul spent over two decades as a hedge fund manager on Wall Street before calling it quits and retiring at 42.
-And he now lives in North Carolina, where he works for Banyan Hill Publishing managing popular investment services and newsletters, which we’ll look at in more detail now.
+And he now lives in North Carolina, where he works for Banyan Hill Publishing managing popular investment services and newsletters.

-Paul Mampilly’s stock market predictions for 2020 have to do with something he calls America 2.0.
-Which is basically a term he coined to describe the coming manufacturing and economic boom, or Fourth Industrial Revolution in the United States.
+Paul Mampilly’s stock market predictions have to do with something he calls America 2.0.
+This is basically a term he coined to describe the coming manufacturing and economic boom, or Fourth Industrial Revolution in the United States.